Cleveland Guardians

-The franchise originated in 1896 as the Columbus Buckeyes (also known as the Columbus Senators), a minor league team based in Columbus, Ohio that played in the Western League.
-The team relocated to Grand Rapids, Michigan midseason in 1899, where they were known as the Grand Rapids Furniture Makers.
-In 1900, the franchise moved to Cleveland and was called the Cleveland Lakeshores.
+The franchise originated in 1896 as the Columbus Buckeyes (also known as the Columbus Senators), a minor league club based in Columbus, Ohio that played in the Western League.
+The team relocated to Grand Rapids, Michigan, midway through the 1899 season, where they were known as the Grand Rapids Prodigals.
+In 1900, the franchise moved to Cleveland and was called the Cleveland Lake Shores.
 The Western League itself was renamed the American League prior to the 1900 season while continuing its minor league status.
 When the American League declared itself a major league in 1901, Cleveland was one of its eight charter franchises.
-Originally called the Cleveland Bluebirds or Blues, the team was also unofficially called the Cleveland Broncos in 1902.
-Beginning in 1903, the team was named the Cleveland Napoleons or Naps, after team captain and manager Nap Lajoie.
+Originally known as the Cleveland Bluebirds, or Blues, the team was also unofficially called the Cleveland Broncos in 1902.
+Beginning in 1903, the team was named the Cleveland Napoleons, or Naps, after team captain and manager Nap Lajoie.

 Lajoie left after the 1914 season, and club owner Charles Somers requested that baseball writers choose a new name.
-They chose the name Cleveland Indians.
-That name stuck and remained in use for more than a century.
+They chose Cleveland Indians, which remained in use for more than a century.
 Common nicknames for the Indians were "the Tribe" and "the Wahoos", the latter referencing their longtime logo, Chief Wahoo.
-After the Indians name came under criticism as part of the Native American mascot controversy, the team adopted the current name, Guardians, starting with the 2022 season.
+After the Indians name came under criticism as part of the Native American mascot controversy, the team adopted the current name, Guardians, beginning with the 2022 season.

-From August 24 to September 14, 2017, the team won 22 consecutive games, the longest winning streak in American League history and the second longest winning streak in MLB history.
+From August 24 to September 14, 2017, the team won 22 consecutive games, the longest winning streak in American League history, and the second-longest winning streak in MLB history.